 The health needs in Myanmar have continued to expand and intensify since the 2021 coup.
 Among the most vulnerable are IDPs and stateless people who are most likely to lack physical access to healthcare and the economic means to pay for it.

 UNOCHA reported that health partners said several hospitals were damaged in Rakhine State.
-With many health facilities affected by the cyclone, people who sustained injuries and need medical care will likely have a harder time finding it.
+With many health facilities affected by the cyclone, people who sustained injuries and need ongoing medical care, such as rehabilitation, will likely have a harder time finding it.

 In-kind and cash assistance